Pyplee/interected-ar-next/README.md

 bun dev
 ```

-Open [http://localhost:3000/main](http://localhost:3000/main) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Click on the "Go to Main page" button to see demo.

+Or just go to [http://localhost:3000/main](http://localhost:3000/main)